 The overall plan is to establish a network of clinics across the state.
 The Patriot Clinic in Oklahoma City is considered the headquarters where many effective care services are being developed.
 By definition, “’Effective care’ refers to services that are of proven value and have no significant tradeoffs – that is, the benefits of the services so far outweigh the risk that all patients with specific medical needs should receive them.”

-A Lawton clinic is scheduled to open in 2016, (named after Martin Hoffmann, Secretary of the Army for President Gerald Ford) to serve both active and retired military personnel along with the civilian population.
+A Lawton clinic is scheduled to open soon, (named after Martin Hoffmann, Secretary of the Army for President Gerald Ford) to serve both active and retired military personnel along with the civilian population.
 There are 6,000 young veterans who need treatment in this community.
 Plans for a Tulsa clinic are underway and in coming years mobile clinics will serve smaller communities.

 One feature of the law is the establishment of a revolving account under the authority of the Oklahoma Department of Public Affairs managed by the Office of Management and Enterprise Services to pay for the treatment of veterans. $25,000 are needed from the public as seed money to trigger the ability of Patriot Clinics to bill for services from the account.
 Funds for this revolving account are then replenished by Federal funds as required by the Veterans Bureau Act of 1921, which directs the Federal Government to repay the State for all medical services spent on treating veterans.
 This $25,000 actually is actually “rotated” several times a year and actually multiplies to $100,000, enough to completely treat four veterans.